Quizzing - The Game

 - Teams: three in each quiz.

 - Quizzes: comprised of 20 questions with questions 16 to 20 having A and B questions for toss-ups and bonuses.
-There is also a provision for a three-question overtime in the event that teams are tied at the end of an elimination quiz.
-The statistics room will break ties formed during preliminary quizzes.
+There is also provision for a three-question overtime if teams are tied at the end of an elimination quiz.
+Those in the statistics room will break ties formed during preliminary quizzes.

 - Maximum of four correct questions per quizzer (not including bonuses).
 This is reduced to three in 15-question quizzes.
 This is referred to as a “quiz out.”

-- If three errors are made by one quizzer, that quizzer must leave the bench.
+- If a quizzer makes three errors, that quizzer must leave the bench.
 This is referred to as an “err-out.”

-- First quizzer to jump, indicated by light on quiz master’s box, gets opportunity to answer.
-If incorrect, another question, called a toss-up, is read for the other two teams.
+- The first quizzer to jump, indicated by light on quiz master’s box, gets opportunity to answer the question.
+If incorrect, another question, called a “toss-up”, is read for the other two teams.
 If the toss-up is also answered incorrectly, the team that did not jump is asked a bonus question.
-Anyone on this team is allowed to jump and answer the question.
+According to CMD Bible Quizzing modified rules, anyone on this team is allowed to jump and answer the question.
 In all cases, quizzers must wait for the quiz master to call their names before coming forward to answer.

-- Quizzers and coaches are not allowed to interact from the time when the quiz master introduces the question until points have been awarded for that question.
-Interaction includes talking, making eye contact, pointing among quizzers and between quizzers and coaches.
+- Quizzers and coaches are not allowed to communicate from the time when the quiz master announces the question type until points have been awarded for that question.
+Communication includes talking, making eye contact and pointing among quizzers and between quizzers and coaches.

-- 20 points awarded at start of quiz if all team members are on time (see 2021 Bible Quizzing Rule Book for rule when one quizzer is late); for each correct answer in regular and toss-up questions; for correctly answered bonus questions in the first 16 questions.
+- 20 points awarded at start of quiz if all team members are on time (see 2024 Bible Quizzing Rule Book, page 28); for each correct answer in regular and toss-up questions; for correctly answered bonus questions in the first 16 questions.

-- 10 bonus points awarded when third, fourth and fifth team members answer a question correctly (not including bonuses); when one person answers four correctly without error; and on correctly answered bonus questions beginning with question 17.
+- 10 bonus points awarded when third, fourth and fifth team members answer a question correctly (not including bonuses); when one person answers four correctly without error; and on correctly answered bonus questions beginning with question 17 (prior to 17 bonus questions are worth 20 points).

-- In 15-question quizzers, 10 bonus points are awarded when third, fourth and fifth team members answer a question correctly; when one person answers three correctly without error; and on correctly answered bonus questions beginning with question 13.
+- In 15-question quizzers, 10 bonus points are awarded when third, fourth and fifth team members answer a question correctly; when one person answers three correctly without error; and on correctly answered bonus questions beginning with question 13 (prior to 13 bonus questions are worth 20 points).

 - In 15-question quizzes, 10 points are deducted for every incorrect answer starting at question 13; when the same quizzer makes two errors; each team error starting with the third team error; when three fouls are committed by one person; when three fouls are committed by the team.

-- Fouls: If team members are talking or communicating in any way after “question” is said by the quiz master; if hands are used in jumping; if a light goes on after “question” but before the question is actually read (can jump before whole question is read).
+- Fouls: If team members are talking or communicating in any way after the question type is introduced by the quiz master; if hands are used in jumping; if a light goes on after “question” but before the question is actually read (can jump before whole question is read).
 When fouled, that quizzer can’t answer that numbered question including toss-ups and bonuses.
 If one person receives three fouls, that person must leave the platform and is penalized 10 points.
 If a substitute takes that seat, the substitute is ineligible to answer that numbered question.

 Sportsmanship & Strategy